alexs2112/TerminalHero/README.md

   - Show max of each stat for dialogue skill checks
 - Character screen to view self, [tab] to swap to next character in party
 - Lots of overlap between StoreScreen and InventoryScreen, should be condensed
+- Dialogue Screens have art, backgrounds with the characters speaking
+- Combat Screens have backgrounds and the characters stand on a "floor"
+  - Only show creature names when they are hovered over or when it is their turn

+**Creatures**:
+- Get secondary stats and resistances correctly to account for base (str,dex,int) stats
+  - ie. getting a creature's fire resistance should include the benefit from having high int

 **Saving**
 - This is going to be a bit of an issue